doraadong/TraSig/README.md

 The example inputs and outputs can be found under the folder "example".
 You may follow the [tutorial](tutorials/Run_TraSig_on_example_data.ipynb) to run TraSig on the example data and analyze the outputs.

 ## Prepare inputs
 To run TraSig, we need to have 4 input files.
-Here is a [tutorial](tutorials/Prepare_input_from_dynverse_ti_methods.ipynb), showing how to prepare these files from the inference results of any trajectory inference method implemented in [dynverse](https://dynverse.org/).
+Here is a [tutorial](tutorials/Prepare_input_from_dynverse_ti_methods.ipynb), showing how to prepare these files from the inference results of any trajectory inference method included in [dynverse](https://dynverse.org/).

 # Credits
 The software is an implementation of the method TraSig, jointly developed by Dora Li, [Jun Ding](https://github.com/phoenixding) and Ziv Bar-Joseph from [System Biology Group @ Carnegie Mellon University](http://sb.cs.cmu.edu/).
 We also acknowledge Jeremy J. Velazquez, Joshua Hislop and Mo R. Ebrahimkhani from University of Pittsburgh for the fruitful discussions on method development.